-The American Iranian Council (AIC) was incorporated in the State of New Jersey in 1997 as a [501 C (3)] nonprofit and nonpartisan educational organization to provide for research, policy analysis, public education, and community mobilization.
+The American Iranian Council was founded in 1990 with the goal of furthering dialogue and understanding between the United States and Iran.
+It is incorporated as a [501 C (3)] nonprofit and nonpartisan educational organization to provide research, policy analysis, public education, and community mobilization.
 The Council is tax exempt and accepts no money from any government, including the governments of Iran and the United States.
-Our funding sources include American and Iranian-American corporations, foundations, and individuals.
+Our funding sources include corporations, foundations, and individuals.
 Because of its tax-deductible nature, AIC's financial records are open to public inspection and they are publicly available.
 Transparency is a key operating principle of our organization.

 The AIC is not a political organization or political party and as such it takes no political positions and is not organized to take or share in state power anywhere.
 As a civil society organization, the Council's focus is on public policy, which we hope to influence through research, education, and mobilization.
 It is impossible to separate the history of the AIC from its mission.
 This mission focuses upon bringing the two countries together through improved understanding and dialogue.
 The AIC seeks to help policymakers and citizens improve their understanding of those two great countries and their long, sometimes difficult, relationship.
 In order for the AIC to be a positive catalyst for a change, it must have relevant programs.